 Farmville is a somewhat small town located in the state of Virginia.
 With a population of 8,169 people and five constituent neighborhoods, Farmville is the 80th largest community in Virginia.

-Farmville is a decidedly white-collar town, with fully 86.24% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Farmville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Farmville is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Farmville who work in teaching (16.75%), office and administrative support (11.72%), and sales jobs (10.76%).
+There are especially a lot of people living in Farmville who work in teaching (13.39%), office and administrative support (11.87%), and sales jobs (11.19%).

 Farmville is an extremely ethnically-diverse town.
 The people who call Farmville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Farmville include German, Irish, Italian, and Scottish.

 The most common language spoken in Farmville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Japanese.